Michigan Paralegal Career Guide

 - Career Quick Start Tips – How to Become a Paralegal in Michigan

 - Law Libraries in Michigan

 - Paralegal Associations in Michigan

-The general entry-level requirement for paralegals in Michigan is completion of an associate degree or certificate in paralegal studies.
+The general entry-level requirement for paralegals in Michigan is the completion of an associate degree or certificate in paralegal studies.
 Though corporate legal departments and government agencies frequently post paralegal jobs in Michigan, private law firms are the primary employers of paralegals in the state.
 Miller, Canfield, Paddock & Stone PLC is an international firm based in Detroit that practices in several areas of law.
 Paralegals with some work experience may find good opportunities at Miller Canfield, which has a reputation for employee satisfaction.
-Honigman Miller Schwartz and Cohn is another leading business law firm based in Michigan that provides legal services in a wide variety of industries.
+Honigman LLP is another leading business law firm based in Michigan that provides legal services in a wide variety of industries.
 Large firms such as these tend to form specialized groups within legal fields with dedicated paralegals, which may be ideal for aspiring paralegals wishing to focus on a specific area of law.

 For those seeking a corporate working environment, many Fortune 500 companies are based out of Michigan including General Motors, Ford Motor Company, Dow Chemical Company, and Kellogg’s.
 Smaller companies are also in need of paralegal support and may be good starting points for recently certified legal assistants and paralegals.
 Government agencies are another source of paralegal jobs in Michigan that may be of particular interest for recently qualified professionals looking for a more general introduction into paralegal work.

 Projected Job Growth